Failure to Pay or Deliver - ISDA Provision

 The significant change between 1992 ISDA and 2002 ISDA is the restriction of that grace period from three Local Business Days to one.
 And a bit of convolutional frippery in introducing Local Delivery Days as well.

-Failure to Pay under Section 5(a)(i) of the ISDA Master Agreement: where a party fails to pay or deliver on time and does not remedy before the grace period expires.
+Failure to Pay or Deliver under Section 5(a)(i) of the ISDA Master Agreement: where a party fails to pay or deliver on time and does not remedy before the grace period expires.
 The grace period for a 2002 ISDA is one Local Business Day; shorter than the three Local Business Days in the 1992 ISDA.
 This fact alone has kept a number of market counterparties on the 1992 form, nearly thirty years after it was upgraded.

 There’s a technical funny due to the American habit of insisting on a pledge-only 1994 New York law CSA and then designating it as a Credit Support Document (against the hopes and dreams of ISDA’s crack drafting squad™ when it drafted the Users’ Guide, but still), and that is a failure to pay under an English law CSA is a Section 5(a)(i) Failure to Pay or Deliver, whereas a failure to pay under a New York Law CSA is a Section 5(a)(iii) Credit Support Default.
 Doth any difference it maketh?
 None, so far as we can see.